itsjfx/jfx.ac/content/blog/my-kvm-is-better-than-yours.md

 This is what works for me as I have `monitorcontrol` installed in my local users Python installation.

-This setup requires you to press the button on the KVM, but saves you from needing to switch monitor input.
+This setup requires you to press the button on the KVM, but saves you from needing to switch your monitor input yourself.
 It also saves you from soldering!

 This will also only work on Linux due to `udev`, but I'm sure there's a similar implementation for other operating systems.

 ## Conclusion

 A big factor of working from home is being comfortable, so it pays to have a setup to switch between your devices.
 You don't need to perform brain surgery on your USB hub to be happy.
 If your company gives you an allowance for equipment, definitely try out a switchable USB hub with a button.
 I highly recommend the UGREEN one.

+There is no financial cost of using free software like `monitorcontrol` - the only cost is your time.
+Try it out on your display and perhaps create a key-binding or two to switch between your display inputs.

+I also enjoyed the opportunity to learn more about electronics and use a Pico to solve a problem.
+I'm not the strongest electronics person so this was a great learning project.
+Thank you to all the friends who helped out.

 ## The code